seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-5.md

-# Instructions

 ## Exercise 5: Create an Azure Active Directory Conditional Access Policy

 In this exercise you are going to configure Azure Active Directory conditional access policy to provide the user to access Office 365 application.

-In this exercise, you will:
+In this exercise, you will perform the following task:

 + Task 1: Create an Azure Active Directory Conditional Access Policy